 Instead, if I tell them, “Give me 1 hr of your time and let me control your food plate, every day.
 I will turn you into a healthy person.
 You just have to do what I say”.
 How many would opt for that offer?.
 I don’t expect many, except the few individuals who want to shed their weight, more than anything else in their life.

 Am I saying that fat people do not have the urge or the will-power to change to the better version of themselves?.

 No. I am not.
 Its a very basic human tendency to stay in the comfort zone and 95% of the world’s population does that, irrespective of their size.

 All they need is a consistent source of inspiration and encouragement to improve their health.

 Yes.
 It is good for a healthy person to accept the overweight/obese person, just like us.
 It helps to foster a collaborative, encouraging environment for obese people to think about changing their lifestyle.

 No. It’s not good to accept & love your obese body.
 Be discontent with your body and make every possible effort to make your body perfectly healthy.
 By healthy, I mean the real healthy body.
 Not the anorexic, size zero thin bodies.

 Encouraging an obese person to be happy with their body is actually encouraging them to stay unhealthy. - Unknown

 A little bit.
 Soon after marriage, I became overweight, on the verge of being classified as obese (based on BMI).
 I did not like my body and I took every possible effort to reduce my weight.
 You can read the complete story here, 5 Months of Raw Vegan Experiment.

-The first picture - when I went to gym regularly, ate a well balanced diet with protein supplements and regular sleeping pattern.
+The first picture - when I went to the gym regularly, ate a well-balanced diet with protein supplements and regular sleeping pattern.